Research in Quality Use of Medicines PG (11708.1)

 The University of Canberra uses text-matching software to help students and staff reduce plagiarism and improve understanding of academic integrity.
 The software matches submitted text in student assignments against material from various sources: the internet, published books and journals, and previously submitted student texts.

-This Unit contains participatory elements which are vital to the Australian Pharmacy Council professional learning outcomes for this Unit.
+This Unit contains participatory elements vital to the Australian Pharmacy Council professional learning outcomes for this Unit.
 Except in the case of extenuating circumstances, 100% attendance is expected at all lectures, and 100% participation is required in all placements, externships, tutorials, practicals and presentations (including virtual classes for remote learning).
-It is expected that students unable to fulfil these participation requirements will inform the Unit Convener as soon as practical, by telephone or email.
-If attendance requirements cannot be regularly satisfied (e.g. timetable clash) it may be recommended that you schedule this unit for a future semester.
+Students unable to fulfil these participation requirements are expected to inform the Unit Convener by telephone or email as soon as possible.
+If attendance requirements cannot be regularly satisfied (e.g. timetable clash), you may be recommended to schedule this unit for a future semester.
 Absence from external placement activities must also be reported to the relevant clinical placement coordinator and preceptor.
-Failure to adhere to these requirements may result in failure of the associated assessment piece.
-Consideration will be given for illness; however evidence such as a medical certificate will be required.
+Failure to adhere to these requirements may fail the associated assessment piece.
+Consideration will be given for illness; however, evidence such as a medical certificate will be required.

 Contact details for the Unit Convenors and the Faculty of Health Placement Administration Office are given earlier in this document.

 Required IT skills